mann2107/verifai-sdk-python/README.md

  * Get a cropped out image from the provided image
  * Get crops of all individual zones
  * Apply masks to the ID document image
+ * Read the Machine Readable Zones of documents

 ## Full documentation